noah-curran/f1tenth_lab1_template/NOTES.md

 Here is some information for publishing topics from a launch file: [link](https://answers.ros.org/question/386216/ros2-topic-pub-from-launch-file/)

 Here is some information about node parameters: [link](https://docs.ros.org/en/rolling/Concepts/Basic/About-Parameters.html)

+Here is some information for working with .devcontainer: [link](https://www.allisonthackston.com/articles/vscode-docker-ros2.html)